evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 The Porsche Taycan offers a range of interior lighting options designed to create a pleasant ambiance and enhance visibility.

-- **Multicolor Ambient Lighting:** This feature extends across the dashboard, door panels, and footwell, providing a harmonious and inviting atmosphere.
+- **Multicolor Ambient Lighting:** This feature extends across the door panels and footwell, providing a harmonious and inviting atmosphere.
 You can customize the colors to suit your mood or preference, adding a personal touch to your driving experience.

 ## Climate System